-We required a cover letter for this role, and nearly 30% percent of people didn’t include that, immediately disqualifying them from our list of variable candidates.
+We required a cover letter for the role, and nearly 30% percent of people didn't include that, immediately disqualifying them from our list of variable candidates.
 It doesn’t have to be a cover letter, but if you have a standard that you require for applying, stick with that.

 Screen for skills and culture

-After that first step, we then screened the resumes for skills fit.
+After that first step, we then screened resumes for skills fit.
 Approximately 55% of all applicants didn’t match our skills or location requirements.
 Those two first steps brought our pool down from over 1200 to about 200!

 Create a scored evaluation form

 With the remaining resumes, we had to create an internal screening form with specific parameters around our priorities.
 So we set standards that could be scored and said, “Okay, on a scale of 0-100, we’ll consider any candidate who ranks 70 or higher.”
 An applicant that met the basic parameters of the job post moved into this evaluation phase, which created an objective and streamlined process.

 To create your own evaluation form, ask yourself:

 - What are 5-7 standards that we can rank for, such as years of experience, an educational degree or culture fit?

 - Did the candidate's application show that they've familiarized themselves with our company?

 If you get this far and still need to narrow down your pool to 5-10 interviewees, create a custom screening step that suits the role.
 Maybe that’s a portfolio review, a hiring seminar or a pre-recorded video screen.
 To find the right fit for the position and your company, you need to get a good sense of who each candidate is as they enter the interview phase.